harrysatyen/MyRepository/README.md

 # wordpress
-Hello World, this is wordpress begginers->advanced coding from braSil /o/
+Hello World, this is just a newbie starting to code :) Cheers!